Kahuna

-Kahuna (/haw/; kahuna) is a Hawaiian word that refers to an expert in any field.
-Historically, it has been used to refer to doctors, surgeons and dentists, as well as priests, ministers, and sorcerers.
+Kahuna (/haw/; kahuna) is a Hawaiʻian word that refers to an expert in any field.
+Historically, it has been used to refer to doctors, surgeons, and dentists, as well as priests, ministers, and sorcerers.

 Background

 A kahuna may be versed in agriculture, canoe building, or any other skill or knowledge area.
-The term, "kahuna", means “keeper of hidden knowledge”, literally.
-It is derived from the word “kahu”, meaning “caretaker”, and “huna”, meaning “secret”.
+The term itself kahuna, literally means "keeper of hidden knowledge".
+It is derived from the word kahu, meaning "caretaker", and huna, meaning "secret".
 The secrecy over their knowledge has been described as being similar to the Freemasons and the guild masters of medieval Europe.
 People who came from outside Hawaii distorted and stereotyped the term as a witch or wizard.
-They may be called on by the community to bless new buildings and construction projects or to officiate weddings.
+They may be called on by the community to bless new buildings and construction projects, or to officiate weddings.

 Forty types of kahuna are listed in the book Tales from the Night Rainbow, twenty in the healing professions alone, including kahuna lapaʻau, a medical priest or practitioner, and kahuna hāhā, "an expert who diagnoses, as sickness or pain, by feeling the body".

 Some of the classes of kahuna as practiced in pre-contact Hawaii are: